Welcome Letter to Parents

 - An order form to receive one Alzheimer Disease Awareness Book (free of charge).

-After you have read the storybook a child will:
+After you have read the storybook a child should be able to:

-- Be able to tell you that Alzheimer’s is a disease that affects the brain of some older adults.
+- Tell you that Alzheimer’s is a disease that affects the brain of some older adults.

 - Understand that Alzheimer’s disease is not contagious.